-1.1 Purpose
+1.2.
+Purpose

-The objective of this document is to assist Working Groups to optimize productivity and effectiveness by providing a set of guidelines, checklists, templates, and other 'best practice' materials that they may consider and/or utilize, as appropriate, in the process of establishing the WG and throughout its life cycle.
+The objective of this document is to assist Working Groups to optimize productivity and effectiveness by providing a set of guidelines, checklists, templates, and other 'best practice' materials that they can consider and/or utilize, as appropriate, in the process of establishing the WG and throughout its life cycle.

-1.2 Intended Audience
+1.3.
+Intended Audience

-This document is intended to inform the (potential) members of Working Groups that have been created or are in the process of being created by the GNSO or another Chartering Organization1 to achieve or accomplish one or more objectives or outcomes.
-It should be noted that the manner in which the output of a WG defined by these guidelines is used is not determined by these guidelines, but rather is determined by the charter of the WG and, if applicable, the relevant ICANN Bylaw definitions such as the Policy Development Process.
+This document is intended to inform the (potential) members of GNSO Working Groups that have been created or are in the process of being created by a Chartering Organization (e.g. GNSO Council) to achieve or accomplish one or more objectives or outcomes.